 Problems such as cracks result.
 Small cracks can easily be repaired or fixed.
 However, large cracks may pose structural problems, hence the need to tear down and rebuild the chimney.

-Having a leaning chimney is quite risky and dangerous as it can cause severe damage when it topples over.
+Having a leaning chimney is quite risky as it can cause severe damage when it topples over.
 This could result in injuries or worst.
 The best way to tackle this problem is to have the chimney rebuilt.

 Shaling is mostly due to the seepage of water into space or the gap between the flue lining and the chimney.
 This is evident in tiles dropping into your fireplace.